 Below are links to ACT resources you may find useful

 Important Tip - if you receive free or reduced lunch you qualify for two free ACT waivers during your 11th - 12th grade years.
-Mrs. Elam simply has to verify eligibility in order for you to receive one!
+Mrs. Stroupe simply has to verify eligibility in order for you to receive one!

 If you did not submit lunch form information this year because you or your child does not stay for lunch please do so to be eligible for these resources!
 Click here for lunch application

 Dual enrollment classes are courses that allow students to earn both high school and college credit for.

 RHS students can now choose between Northeast Community College or Blue Mountain College.

 - If a student plans to attend Northeast after graduation, this is the best option for them!

 - Upon completion at Northeast they will cancel the complete deferred amount, leaving the student with no costs.

 - Students complete a deferment form along with their application

 - If a student plants to attend a different college, Blue Mountain College may be the less expensive option!